tanerdiler/spring-boot-microservice-eureka-zuul-docker-gateway-kubernetes/README.md

-# SPRING BOOT MICROCSERVICE USING SPRING CLOUD, EUREKA, RIBBON, ZUUL
+# SPRING BOOT MICROCSERVICE USING SPRING CLOUD, EUREKA, RIBBON, ZUUL, ZIPKIN, SLEUTH

 This project is created to get experience on **Microservices With Netflix OSS**.
 This is a simple project by coded imperative programming with simple business requirements.